Fmsticks2/OPTRIXTRADES/UserFlow.md

    - Users can toggle notification preferences

 3. **Upgrading Subscription**
-   - Users can request to upgrade from Basic to Premium/VIP
+   - Users can request to upgrade from Free to Basic/Premium/VIP
+   - Basic users can upgrade to Premium/VIP
    - Premium users can upgrade to VIP
    - Upgrade requires new verification with appropriate deposit amount